 The key is to pause, take a breath, and connect with what’s truly behind your child’s angry actions.
 You can still set limits on their disrespect or lashing out, but you can also try acknowledging that you understand that something real (for them) is driving how they feel.

-- Consider a recent stuck communication with your teen—one that seemed to have hit a dead-end.
+Consider a recent stuck communication with your teen—one that seemed to have hit a dead-end.
+Maybe it’s their refusal to get a summer job, or your annoyance at them regularly skipping class.

 - “What am I willing to give to my teen right now so that they see how much I want to help us out of this situation?”